Delimitation panel set to submit report on JK next week

 While the report will be a much detailed document, the award will deal with basic details such as number of constituencies and their size, they pointed out.

 The commission has proposed increasing the number of seats in the union territory from 83 to 90.
-Besides, there are 24 seats in Pakistan Occupied Kashmir (PoK) which continue to remain vacant.
+Besides, there are 24 seats in Pakistan Administered Kashmir (PaK) which continue to remain vacant.

 For the first time, nine seats have been proposed for Scheduled Tribes.